-We help partner organizations with similar missions earn financial stability too.
+We help organizations with similar missions build financial stability too.

 An Agency Endowment is available to a non-profit organization that meets two key criteria:

 - has a mission that aligns with MidwayUSA Foundation’s mission

 - the Foundation believes it is beneficial to the future of youth shooting sports within its respective footprint (area of influence)

 The four most common questions we receive regarding Agency Endowment Accounts are about how to start one, donations, investment earnings, and grants.
 Below is information on those topics and we welcome any additional questions you may have regarding an Agency Endowment Account.